int08h/nearenough/README.md

 **Nearenough** is a Netty-based [Roughtime](https://roughtime.googlesource.com/roughtime) secure time synchronization server.

-The [Roughtime](https://roughtime.googlesource.com/roughtime) protocol that aims to achieve rough time synchronisation in a secure way that doesn't depend on any particular time server, and in such a way that, if a time server does misbehave, clients end up with cryptographic proof of it.
+[Roughtime](https://roughtime.googlesource.com/roughtime) is a protocol that aims to achieve rough time synchronisation in a secure way that doesn't depend on any particular time server, and in such a way that, if a time server does misbehave, clients end up with cryptographic proof of it.
 It was created by Adam Langley and Robert Obryk.